harpkang/CIND820_CAPSTONE/README.md

 # Approach

 To answer the three research questions outlined.
 Three different methodologies were used.
+A. Classification Models:
-1. Classification Models
+	1. Random Forest
-2. Association Rules
+	2. Decision Tree
+	3. XGBoost
+	4. SVC
+	5. Logistic Regression
+	6. MultinomialNB

+B. Association Rules: Apriori

-3. Non-Linear Regression Models
+C. Non-Linear Regression Models:
+	1. Random Forest
+	2. Support Vector
+	3. XGBoost
+	4. KNN
+	5. Regression Tree

 ## Initial Results
-Initial Results using default settings indicated that Random Forest for both classification and non-linear regression had the best score.
+Initial results using default settings indicated that Random Forest for both classification and non-linear regression had the best score.

-Education is the most positively associated feature that generates above average earnings.
+Education is the most positively associated feature that generates above average earnings in terms of association rules.

 # Statistical Tools

-1. Friedman Test was used to evaluate classification models
+1. Friedman Test is used to evaluate classification models
-2. Kruskal-Wallis Test was used to evaluate non-linear regression models.
+2. Kruskal-Wallis Test is used to evaluate non-linear regression models.

 # Hyper Tuning
 A Randomized Grid Search will be used to fine tune the model, and will also use K-Folds.